kartik-nain/Todos-Management-App-Backend/README.md

 # Todos Management Application Backend
 This repository contains the backend implementation of Todos Management Application.
-It is built using Spring Boot 3.0 and provides RESTful APIs to manage todos and users.
-It includes the following features:
+It is built using Spring Boot 3.0 and is hosted on AWS Elastic Beanstalk.
+It provides RESTful APIs to manage todos and users.

 ## Features
 * User registration and login with JWT authentication